Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Introduction

-Driven by these motivations and concerns, I present the results of a comprehensive analysis aimed at clarifying the role of various CMB experiments in conjunction with DESI BAO and SN measurements.
+Driven by these motivations and concerns, I present the results of a comprehensive analysis aimed at clarifying the role of various latest CMB experiments in conjunction with DESI-DR2 BAO and SN measurements.
 My analysis shows that the preference for DDE is \textit{reduced} when considering CMB experiments beyond Planck.
-Specifically, when ACT data (alone or in combination with WMAP) are analyzed together with DESI BAO and Pantheon-plus, there is no significant preference for DDE, and the cosmological constant model falls within the 95\% confidence level (CL) contours.
-On the other hand, a preference for DDE is still observed when combining (WMAP+)ACT with DESI BAO and DESy5, confirming the importance of the latter SN catalouge.
+Specifically, when the latest ACT-DR6 data (alone or in combination with WMAP) are analyzed together with DESI-DR2 BAO and Pantheon-plus, there is no strong preference for DDE, and the cosmological constant model essentially falls within or close to the 95 \% confidence level (CL) contours.
+On the other hand, a preference for DDE is still observed when combining (WMAP+)ACT-DR6 with DESI-DR2 BAO and DESy5, confirming the importance of the latter SN catalogue.
 However, the statistical significance of this preference is diminished compared to Planck-based results.
-When considering SPT data, I find no convincing preference for DDE.
-In this case, the cosmological constant model consistently falls within the 95\% CL contours, although parameter uncertainties are notably larger compared to those from Planck and ACT.
+Similarly, when considering SPT data, I find no convincing preference for DDE in combinations that involve Pantheon-plus, and the preference becomes modest in combinations that involve DESy5.
 I also contend that the temperature and E-mode polarization anisotropy measurements at large angular scales ($\ell \lesssim 30$) in the Planck data are the subset mostly responsible for reinforcing the shift towards DDE.

 The paper is structured as follows: In Sec.~\ref{sec:methodology}, I discuss the methodology and datasets underlying this study.
 In Sec.~\ref{sec:results}, I present and discuss the most important results.
 In Sec.~\ref{sec:conclusions} I draw my conclusions.